-Working capital deficit as at March 31, 2024 was \$80.7 million compared to \$7.9 million as at March 31, 2023.
+Working capital deficit as at June 30, 2024 was \$80.9 million compared to \$7.9 million as at December 31, 2023.
 The current working capital deficit is mainly comprised of the Company's Term Loan Commitment which matures on February 28, 2025.
-The Company has not defaulted on debt or interest payments in the past and is engaging in negotiations with the Term Loan Lenders to amend its existing debt agreement; however, there is no assurance that the debt will be refinanced.
-Therefore, as a result of the actions taken, management believes there is sufficient capital to meet the Company's business obligations for at least the next twelve months, after considering expected cash flows, potential amendments to existing borrowing agreements, and the Company's cash position as at March 31, 2024.
+The Company is currently in active discussions regarding refinancing the debt.
+Therefore, as a result of the actions taken, management believes there is sufficient capital to meet the Company's business obligations for at least the next twelve months, after considering expected cash flows, potential amendments to existing borrowing agreements, access to capital and the Company's cash position as at June 30, 2024.